gabeduke/kubectl-zonepeek/README.md

-Sure, here's a basic README for your `main.go` script:

 # kubectl-zonepeek

 `kubectl-zonepeek` is a kubectl plugin written in Go that gathers zone information from nodes and associated Persistent Volumes in a Kubernetes cluster.